 UMD Smith MBA Recommendation Questions

-The University of Maryland Robert H Smith School of Business MBA application for the full-time program requires an applicant to share one recommender’s name and email address.
-Professional recommendations from one who has managed the applicant are preferred, typically a current or previous supervisor.
+The University of Maryland Robert H Smith School of Business MBA application for the full-time program requires two recommendations.
+Professional recommendations from someone who has managed the applicant are preferred, typically a current or previous supervisor.
 If these options are not available, the applicant should choose recommenders who can attest to their professional skills, such as a person who managed the applicant through a volunteer or civic organization or a client.

 The UMD MBA recommendation questions for the current admissions season are as follows.